UbiquityRobotics/ubiquity_main/Doc_Hardware_Architecture.md

 * Easy addition of new modules.

-* Integration with ROS parameters and dynamic configuration.
+* Integration with ROS static parameters and dynamic configuration.

 * Bus discovery whereby the bus is scanned to determine which modules are on it.